BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2B_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

 Now select the button "Boot".
 As soon as you see the green button "Success: System Boot" you can login.

-First, you'll need the ip-address.
+First, you'll need the IP address.
 Click on the "Linodes" tab and you should see a listing of your VPS, the fact that it's running, its "plan", its IP address, and some other information.

 Go to your local console and login to the user1 account using that address: